benfenorg/bfc/kiosk/docs/creating_a_rule_guide.md

     /// Receipt is a Rule Witness, so there's no way to create
     /// it anywhere else but in this module.
     ///
-    /// This example also illustrates that Rules can add Coin<SUI>
+    /// This example also illustrates that Rules can add Coin<BFC>
     /// to the balance of the TransferPolicy allowing creators to
     /// collect fees.
     public fun pay<T>(
         policy: &mut TransferPolicy<T>,
         request: &mut TransferRequest<T>,
-        payment: Coin<SUI>
+        payment: Coin<BFC>
     ) {
         policy::add_to_balance(Rule {}, policy, payment);
         policy::add_receipt(Rule {}, request);